theappbusiness/TABCommunicate/README.md

 ###TABCommunicatorDelegate

-The TABCommunicatorDelegate must be a class not a struct (as it is retained weakly).
-The delegate will recieve updates when an object is sent and when the connection did update.
+The TABCommunicatorDelegate will receive updates when an object is sent and when the connection did update.

 ```swift
 extension ViewController: TABCommunicateDelegate {